 The applicant requests deletion of this condition, as the regional mall and the peripheral commercial areas have been substantially completed.
-Staff has no objection to the deletion of this condition.
+This condition is recommended for deletion.

 7. The Specific Design Plan for Parcel 9 shall provide significant alternative landscape treatment to mitigate the loss of the 7.5+ acre tree stand.